Analysis | Who Is Gautam Adani and What Is Hindenburg Research?

 1. Who is Gautam Adani?
 What’s his net worth?

 Adani was born to a small textile merchant family in 1962 in the western industrial state of Gujarat.
 He dropped out of university and began his career sorting diamonds for a firm in the financial hub of Mumbai.
 He later imported materials used in manufactured goods and by the mid-1990s was managing the Mundra Port, which he now owns.
-While his net worth took a beating in the days after Hindenburg’s report emerged, he was still comfortably in the top 10 in the Bloomberg Billionaires Index as of late January.
+While his net worth took a beating in the days after Hindenburg’s report was published on Jan.
+24, he was still in the top 10 on the Bloomberg Billionaires Index as of late January.

 2. How does Adani make money?

-Note: (An earlier version corrected the spelling of Shuli Ren in Reference Shelf)